 If God initiated the flood because man was wicked, why did he have to kill off all the animals, creatures that did not sin?
 What did the animals do to deserve this punishment, the extinguishing of their lives?
 Why God?

 Religion loves to deploy magic whenever science deconstructs religion.
 When science picks religious beliefs apart, religion turns to magical incantations in order to convolve faith and reality.
 Evolution?
 God did that.
 The creation of the universe out of nothing?
 God did that.
 Who created God?
 God is eternal.
+Its magic!

 How long should we allow such sleight of hand to be the response to such questions?
 How dare theists use such childish rebuttals as responses to these important questions!
 What do you think?